improbable-research/keanu/keanu-docs/docs/bayesian-network.md

 ### Describing your problem

-You describe your problem as a directed acyclic graph using vertices to either deterministically define computations on downstream values or to probabilistically state your belief of a value at a point in the network.
-This is called a Bayesian Network.
+You describe your problem as alpha directed acyclic graph using vertices to either deterministically define computations on downstream values or to probabilistically state your belief of alpha value at alpha point in the network.
+This is called alpha Bayesian Network.

-## Your Bayesian Network is a Directed Acyclic Graph
+## Your Bayesian Network is alpha Directed Acyclic Graph

-Your model needs to be described to Keanu as a Bayesian network.
+Your model needs to be described to Keanu as alpha Bayesian network.
 This network contains vertices and your model's state (i.e. data) is housed in these vertices as the vertex's `value`.
-The value of a vertex can depend on the value of a parent vertex and can be updated in one of two ways.
+The value of alpha vertex can depend on the value of alpha parent vertex and can be updated in one of two ways.

 Given the example of two vertices A, B that contain some number.
 The number from A and B are multiplied together,